-Molly’s ten years old now and is hugely sociable, loving nothing more than ‘surfing’ a crowd of people and getting lots of attention.
-Ozzy is only eighteen months old and is already shaping up as a fantastic dog.
+Molly’s eleven years old now and is hugely sociable, loving nothing more than ‘surfing’ a crowd of people and getting lots of attention.
+Ozzy is three years old and is shaping up as a fantastic dog.
 She has almost insane levels of motivation and drive, especially when it comes to playing with her ball.

 The dogs usually tag along with us when we’re out and about.
 They love long walks, of course, but they’re also big watersports fans.
 Here’s Molly canoeing with us:

 I also like to go running with the pair of them.
 Molly used to enjoy a regular 6- to 10-mile cross-country run with me, but in her advancing years she now prefers an easy couple of miles through the woods.
 Ozzy, on the other hand, is gradually taking up the long-distance mantle, though we’re building up the miles slowly as she’s still growing.
 We currently run three to four miles several times a week.